From Pruning to Grafting: Dynamic Knowledge Redistribution via Learnable Layer Fusion: Introduction

-Recently, researchers have found that there exists redundancy across transformer blocks of the GPTs, i.e. some blocks seem to offer less contribution to the final results~\cite{men2024shortgpt, kim2024shortened, song2024sleb}.
-Some of them detect the redundancy by assessing the similarities between hidden states, and some others directly measure the changed distance to the hard label.
-After collecting the redundant blocks, they structured pruning the most unimportant of them from the model to prevent performance degradation as much as possible.
-However, directly discarding the blocks always leads to irreversible performance degradation.
-Traditional post-pruning fine-tuning may be helpful to recover the performance, but these techniques always need extremely large datasets and training resources.
-Therefore, efficient performance recovery techniques are urgently desired.
+Recent studies have revealed that redundancy exists across transformer blocks in GPTs, meaning that certain blocks contribute less significantly to the final outcomes~\cite{men2024shortgpt, kim2024shortened, song2024sleb}.
+Some existing methods detect this redundancy by analyzing the similarities between hidden states, while others directly measure the changes in distance to the hard labels.
+Once redundant blocks are identified, structured pruning is applied to remove the least important ones, aiming to minimize the performance degradation.
+However, simply discarding these blocks often results in irreversible performance loss.
+While traditional post-pruning fine-tuning can help recover the performance, they typically require extensive datasets and substantial computational resources.
+As a result, there is a pressing need for more efficient methods to restore model performance without such heavy demands.